-- 53. I was also asked to look at lexical evidence in the Founding Era for the names of inventors associated with the "air rifle," or "air gun," and to assess any lexical evidence about the availability and popularity of the repeater air gun.
-As with a very few instances of "accoutrements" including "arms," the lexical evidence shows an extremely small number of outliers between 1744 and 1820 where "magazine" refers to the bullet compartment of a gun-not a pistol or rifle using conventional gunpowder and bullets, but an air gun. - 54.
-The common, single-shot "wind gun" or "air gun" used compressed air rather than ignited gunpowder to propel a ball, and was much quieter than a traditional gun.
+56. The common, single-shot "wind gun" or "air gun" used compressed air rather than ignited gunpowder to propel a ball, and was much quieter than a traditional gun.
 Although the air gun did not require powder or a match, the user had to re-charge the compressed air cylinder once the air had been expended.
-The writer Oliver Goldsmith found air guns to be useful for experiments in physics, adding, "THIS, however, is but an instrument of curiosity, and sometimes of mischief."
-Oliver Goldsmith, A survey of experimental philosophy, considered in its present state of improvement, 1776.
-This newspaper story reports that the scientist Joseph Priestley was injured by an accidental discharge of an air gun: "We hear from Birmingham, that the celebrated Dr Priestley, in a late trial of some experiments with an air gun, was badly wounded by an accidental discharge of it; the ball with which it was loaded, passing thro' one of his hands, and shattering it to pieces."
-The Leeds Intelligencer and Yorkshire General Advertiser, June 5, 1781, p.
-3.
+The writer Oliver Goldsmith found air guns to be useful for experiments in physics, adding, "THIS, however, is but an instrument of curiosity, and sometimes of mischief" (Oliver Goldsmith, A survey of experimental philosophy, considered in its present state of improvement, 1776).
+This newspaper story from the same period reports that the scientist Joseph Priestley was injured by an accidental discharge of an air gun: "We hear from Birmingham, that the celebrated Dr Priestley, in a late trial of some experiments with an air gun, was badly wounded by an accidental discharge of it; the ball with which it was loaded, passing thro' one of his hands, and shattering it to pieces" (The Leeds Intelligencer and Yorkshire General Advertiser, June 5, 1781, p.
+3).

-- 55. A number of newspaper references suggest that its quietness made the air gun popular with criminals, and many references to air guns refer either to accidental discharges or to criminal assaults (for example, numerous newspaper accounts in 1785 suggested that the weapon which broke a window in the carriage of King George III was an air gun). - 56.
+- 57. A number of newspaper references suggest that its relative quietness made the air gun popular with criminals, and many references to air guns refer either to accidental discharges or to criminal assaults (to cite an example of the latter, numerous newspaper accounts in 1785 suggested that the weapon which broke a window in an attack on King George III's carriage was an air gun). - 58.
 Air guns typically fired a single shot.
 However, there are references in the corpora to approximately eight inventors between 1744 and 1820 who built air guns capable of firing anywhere from 9 to 50 balls without reloading the ammunition or recharging the compressed-air cylinder.
-Lexical evidence suggests almost all of these repeater air guns were experimental models rather than guns available for military or civilian use. - 57.
-The OED dates the term "magazine wind-gun" to 1744 in a reference to an air gun capable of firing more than one shot without reloading.
-"Magazine wind-gun" is the term used by its inventor, a man named L. Colbe.
-I have found no other examples of the term "magazine wind gun" in any database, suggesting that the phrase is a hapax legomenon, or "oncer," terms that lexicographers use to define a word that merits a definition, but that does not appear anywhere else.
+Lexical evidence suggests almost all of these repeater air guns were experimental models rather than guns available for military or civilian use.

+1 The OED dates the term "magazine wind-qun" to 1744 in a 59.
+2 reference to an air gun capable of firing more than one shot without 3 reloading.
+"Magazine wind-gun" is the term used by its inventor, a 4 man named L. Colbe.
+I have found no other examples of the term "magazine wind gun" in any database, suggesting that the phrase is 5 a hapax legomenon, or "oncer," terms that lexicographers use to 6 7 8 9 10 11 12 define a word that merits a definition, but that does not appear anywhere else.
 Colbe also uses the term "magazine gun" for his device, and that term does occur twice more in the data, suggesting that it was never a common term.
-In an entry separate from its entry for

-"magazine," the OED marks the usage of both "magazine wind gun" and "magazine gun" as "rare" and "obsolete":
+In an entry separate from its entry for "magazine," the OED marks the usage of both "magazine wind gun" and "magazine gun" as "rare" and "obsolete": tmagazine wind-gun n.

-†magazine wind-gun n.
 Obsolete rare a type of wind-gun fitted with a magazine of bullets.
-1744 J. T. Desaguliers Course Exper.
+1744 J. T. Desaguliers s.v. magazine wind-gun.]

+Course Exper.
 Philos.
 II.
-399 An ingenious Workman call'd L. Colbe has very much improv'd it [sc. the old Wind-Gun], by making it a Magazine Wind-Gun; so that 10 Bullets are so lodg'd in a Cavity..that they may be..successively shot.
-Oxford English Dictionary Online, s.v. magazine wind-gun.
+399 An ingenious Workman call'd L. Colbe has very much improv'd it [sc. the old be...successively shot.
+[Oxford English Dictionary Online,